-- Acronis Cyber Infrastructure (software-defined infrastructure) is designed for corporate customers and managed service providers to access the reliability, cost efficiencies and universality of software-defined, multipurpose infrastructure. - Acronis Cyber Platform is an ISV toolkit to support the development of a broad range of data protection services using APIs and SDKs for customization and integration into the core Acronis cyber protection technologies.
+- Acronis Cyber Cloud is a multi-tenant cyber protection solution designed for both private cloud and service provider deployments.
+This includes automated provisioning, the ability to package, bundle, and price products, and a white-label or co-label option. - Acronis Cyber Infrastructure (software-defined infrastructure) is designed for corporate customers and managed service providers to access the reliability, cost efficiencies and universality of software-defined, multipurpose computing and storage infrastructure. - Acronis Cyber Platform is a developer toolkit to support the development of a broad range of data protection services using APIs and SDKs for customization and integration into the core Acronis cyber protection technologies.